 DevOps and Data Management Tools for Salesforce™

-Cubic Compass Navigator was developed over 15+ years by a group of Salesforce Architects and Developers to automate several recurring tasks common to the development and operations of every Salesforce org.
+Cubic Compass Navigator was developed over 15+ years to help automate recurring tasks common to the development and operations of Salesforce environments.

-Tasks like data loading, data transformation, deploying records, mass updates, data backups, and metadata snapshots are necessary but time consuming activities that add 30%+ overhead to every Salesforce team.
+Tasks like data loading, data migration, transformation, deploying records, mass updates, data backups, and metadata snapshots are time consuming activities that add 30%+ overhead to every Salesforce team.

-The Navigator toolset has literally shaved thousands of hours off of our projects; which is why we're happy to share this solution with others.
-Over $1B in annual revenue is processed today through Navigator.
+The Navigator toolset has saved thousands of hours off projects; which is why we're happy to share this solution with others.
+Large organizations ($1B+ annual revenue) use Navigator to process large volumes of Salesforce records per day.

 Connections form the basis of authenticating and moving data around.
 The org in which data tools are installed is established as the "Task Org", or sometimes referred to as the "Hub" org.
 The "Connections" tab manages several connections.
 Many data task types define source and target connections.